Discover Amsterdam

 Image from Pauline Arkesteijn

-Environmentally-friendly accommodation need not mean forgoing a luxury hotel.
-Conscious Hotels near Vondelpark or Museumplein are excellent examples of stylish, sustainable accommodation with energy efficient amenities, organic towels, recycled furniture and a bike rental service.
+Environmentally friendly accommodation need not mean forgoing a luxury hotel.
+Conscious Hotels near Vondelpark or Museumplein are excellent examples of stylish, sustainable accommodation with energy-efficient amenities, organic towels, recycled furniture and a bike rental service.
 The Green Key endorses this and many more sustainable hotels.
-If budget is a key consideration, then Ecomama offers luxury hostel accommodation with sustainability and connectedness in mind.
+If budget is a key consideration, Ecomama offers luxury hostel accommodation with sustainability and connectedness in mind.

 Amsterdamse Bos Water Bikes